I hit the deck; a door slams shut,

 It twirls as it continues up,

-an angled arc acute.
+an angled arc acute,

-And whence its apex reaches,
+and whence its apex reaches height,

-then deploys a parachute.
+deploys a parachute.

-"Quick" she shouts, my gaze returns
+"Quick" she shouts.
+My gaze returns

-to see her casting rod.
+to see her casting rod

-And reeling in her screecher,
+and reeling in her screecher;

-she gives a signal nod.
+she gives a signalled nod.

-Her distraction tactic now complete,
+Distraction tactic now complete,

 she starts a quick descent.

-Down ladder then she slides,
+Down ladder then she slides;

-I feel so senescent.
+Yet I so senescent.

 On looking down I see her face,